mlafleur/mlafleur.github.io/_posts/2008-05-27-scoble-scale.md

 ---
-Title: Scoble Scale?
+title: Scoble Scale?
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 Robert Scoble has an interesting <a href="http://scobleizer.com/2008/05/26/should-services-charge-super-users/" mce_href="http://scobleizer.com/2008/05/26/should-services-charge-super-users/" target="_blank">post in response</a> to <a href="http://gigaom.com/2008/05/25/in-twitters-scoble-problem-a-business-model/" mce_href="http://gigaom.com/2008/05/25/in-twitters-scoble-problem-a-business-model/" target="_blank">Om Malik's suggestion that Twitter start charging</a> "Super Users".
 Scoble would qualify as an edge-case when comes to social network .
 He has a history of hitting the limits like these on <a href="http://radio.weblogs.com/0001011/2004/08/27.html#a8166" mce_href="http://radio.weblogs.com/0001011/2004/08/27.html#a8166" target="_blank">MSN Messenger</a> and <a href="http://scobleizer.com/2007/10/14/facebook-sucks-dave-winer-says/" mce_href="http://scobleizer.com/2007/10/14/facebook-sucks-dave-winer-says/" target="_blank">Facebook</a>.
   Charging seems like an acceptable action to take for users like Robert who use these services at such a level.
 Robert is obviously getting business value out of these services and it is perfectly reasonable to get revenue from that.
 But I agree with Robert when he says that this won't completely solve their scalability problems.
 The amount they would have to charge would likely exceed the value of the service.